Thinking of taking the ACT? Here's a quick overview of what to expect.

 The ACT Writing Test

 This optional test measures writing skills emphasized in entry-level college composition courses.
 You will be presented with three points of view on an issue.
-You'll be asked to evaluate each perspective and write about your position on the issue, using facts to support your case.
+You'll be asked to evaluate each perspective, present your position on the issue, and explain how it relates to or differs from the other positions presented.

 How the ACT Is Scored